sjsouvik/react-parcel-starter/README.md

 # React Parcel starter

-A ReactJS template which would help developers to start frontend development with ReactJS quickly without doing any setup on their own.
+A ReactJS template powered by Parcel which would help developers to start frontend development quickly with ReactJS, TypeScript, testing, linting, etc. without doing any setup on their own.

 ## Tech stack